Eric Haase: Milwaukee Brewers (2024–2025)

 On December 20, 2023, Haase signed a one-year contract with the Milwaukee Brewers.
 Despite a strong spring training, Haase was designated for assignment after failing to make the Opening Day roster on March 28, 2024.
 He cleared waivers and was sent outright to the Triple–A Nashville Sounds on April 1.
 On June 26, the Brewers selected Haase's contract, adding him to their active roster.
 He played in 30 games for Milwaukee on the year, slashing .273/.304/.515 with five home runs and 14 RBI.
 At the end of the season, the Brewers declined the option on Haase's contract.
 He elected free agency on October 14.

 Haase made 30 appearances for the Brewers in 2025, batting .229/.289/.357 with two home runs and nine RBI.
 On July 28, 2025, he was designated for assignment after the team traded for Danny Jansen.
 Haase elected free agency on October 14.

+San Francisco Giants (2026)

+On January 9, 2026, Haase signed a minor league contract with the San Francisco Giants.
+He was released by the Giants organization prior to the start of the regular season on March 25.
+On April 1, Haase re-signed with the Giants on a minor league contract.
+He made nine appearances for the Triple-A Sacramento River Cats, batting .250 with two home runs and eight RBI.
+Following an injury to Daniel Susac, the Giants added Haase to their active roster on April 21.
+He made 29 appearances for San Francisco, batting .162/.235/.365 with four home runs and nine RBI.
+Haase was designated for assignment on July 17, following Susac’s return from the IL.
+He cleared waivers and was released by the team on July 23.

+Chicago White Sox (2026)

+On July 28, 2026, Haase signed a minor league contract with the Chicago White Sox.
+In seven games for the Triple–A Charlotte Knights, Haase hit .360/.467/.560 with one home run and eight RBI.
+On August 13, Haase was released by the White Sox.

+Atlanta Braves (2026)

+On September 1, 2026, Haase signed a minor league contract with the Atlanta Braves.